Aeolic order: "Proto-Aeolic" capitals of Southern Levant

 Decorated stone structures reminiscent of the Aeolic order, widely known as "Proto-Aeolic" or "Proto-Ionian" capitals, were especially common in the Southern Levant during the Iron Age.
 Capitals of this style were discovered in royal buildings and fortified city gates.
 They were built up for some ashlar masonries, an architectonic style reserved to Israelite royal structures.
 One of them is 110 x 28 x 60 cm of dimension and also differs from the canon for its ornamental details, showing a triangular shape in the center as the point of juncture of the capital volutes.

 Proto-Aeolic capitals were unearthed in sites in modern-day Israel and in the West Bank: 27 capitals were discovered in sites belonging to the northern Kingdom of Israel, including Hazor, Megiddo, Dan, and Samaria, and on Mount Gerizim.
 11 additional structures were discovered at archeological sites associated with the Kingdom of Judah, including the City of David, Ramat Rachel and in the 'Ain Joweizeh spring, near Al-Walaja.
 Proto-Aeolic capitals have also been found at archeological sites in modern-day Jordan: 6 items have been found at sites associated with the kingdom of Moab.
 Fragments of another capital were found in the Amman Citadel, the site of ancient Rabbath Ammon, capital of the Ammonites.
 The capitals originating in the Kingdom of Israel date to the days of the reign of Omri in the 9th century BCE, whilst the capitals associated with Judah, Ammon and Moab date to the end of the 8th century or the beginning of the 7th century BCE.

+Less publicised are two findings of Proto-Aeolic capital fragments from Phoenician contexts in Spain, one of them from the Phoenician settlement at Cerro del Villar, Andalusia.
+For lack of archaeological context, this volute fragment's age had to be estimated based on the site's habitation timespan, i.e. "between the first half of the eighth century and the first quarter of the sixth century" BCE.

 The more appropriate and neutral name "Iron Age volute capitals from the Levant" has been offered.
 The connection to the Aeolic order, which they precede, is rather complex and probably based on a general use of palm-tree decoration throughout the Ancient Near East.